The only remaining semaphore tower in Britain

 By the 21st century, water ingress was threatening the structural integrity of the tower to an alarming degree and its future was uncertain.
 By 2018 the tower was decaying rapidly and Surrey County Council approached Landmark for help.
 After a successful fundraising campaign, restoration work began in spring 2020 and, despite the complications of the Coronavirus pandemic, the building opened for holidays in spring 2021.

-To read the full history album for Semaphore Tower please click here
+The full history album for the Semaphore Tower

 Thank you to our supporters